robert-zaremba/robert-zaremba.github.io/_sources/2013/01/25/tornado___the_best_web_framework.txt

 The main points are:

 * beautiful, clean code
-* simple, easy (in contrast to other callback frameworks) yet powerful
+* simple, easy (in contrast to other callback frameworks) yet powerful. |br|
+  To provide synchronous style for it's callbacks, Tornado uses generators and Futures object (since Tornado 3) - similar to the ``concurrent.futures`` form Python3, but not tied to threads .
+For Python2 it provides own restricted implementation of Futures.
+Take a look into `Python Coroutines, Present and Future <http://www.slideshare.net/emptysquare/nyc-python-meetup-coroutines-2013-0416>`_ presentation to get an idea about it, it's really awesome!
 * great libraries support (increased by Twisted's legacy protocols thanks ``tornado.platform.twisted``)
 * integrates SSL
 * integrates in www/HTTP infrastructure and beyond that.